Visit our Daily Auctions page to see the latest sports card deals on auction ending daily! And listen to our podcast Cards To The Moon!

-With many collectors returning to the hobby they first left as a child, so is the hope of making a profit in flipping sports cards.
+With many collectors returning to the hobby they first left as a child, so is the hope of making a profit when investing in sports cards.

 But the landscape has changed significantly as many will quickly realize from the junk wax era of the 1980s and 1990s – the vast majority of those cards being worthless.